Snow King Mountain is closed for the winter season.

 Can I bring my dog with me?

-Dogs are not allowed on Snow King Mountain during operating hours 10am-7pm Tuesday – Saturday, and 10am-4pm Sunday.
+Dogs are not allowed on Snow King Mountain during operating hours 10am-7pm Monday – Friday, 9am-7pm Saturday and 9am-4pm Sunday.

 Do you rent equipment for uphill travel?

 Yes, Snow King Mountain Sports has a selection of alpine touring gear available for rental and can instruct you on the best places to skin on or off the mountain.